The Price of Water (A Babushka Short Story)

 Mina’s eyes flicked to the platform, where the boys still writhed under the lash.
 “They got caught stealing food from the ‘Imperial’ grounds,” she said, rolling her eyes at the word.
 Bekov’s stronghold.
 She mentioned it last night.
 “This is the second time it’s happened in a few months.”

 Mina shook her head slowly.
 “No. Once they’re done, the people are too afraid to help, too afraid to feed them.
 Those boys are left to dry out on the platform, a feast for the griffon vultures when they come.”
-She paused, her expression hardening.
-“I was nearly caught myself.
-If I hadn’t been fully covered head to toe, they would’ve identified me.
-Executed, no doubt.”
+She paused, then said, “I tried to help once.
+If I hadn’t been fully covered, they would have executed me as well, no doubt.”

 No. He wouldn’t let this go on.

 Before he could stop himself, he was barreling through the crowd.
-Somewhere behind him, he felt Mina’s arm tug at him, a silent plea to stay put, but then she let go.
-And in that moment he knew she wasn’t entirely opposed to what he was about to do.
+Somewhere behind him, Mina’s hand caught his arm, holding him back for a moment, then let go.
+He could only guess at her intention, but as he broke free, it struck him that she wasn’t entirely opposed to what he was about to do.

-In a few strides, Lev found himself on the platform, facing the crowd.
-His heart pounded, but he couldn’t stop now.
-“Are you all going to just watch and let this happen?” he shouted.
-His voice echoed, uncertain whether anyone understood him, but the fire in his chest was too hot to extinguish.
+In a few strides, Lev was on the platform, the crowd stretching out before him.
+His heart pounded in his chest, but it was too late to turn back.
+“Are you all just going to stand there and let this happen?” he shouted, his voice cracking as it echoed over the square.
+He wasn’t sure if anyone understood him, but the fire in his chest burned too fiercely to be snuffed out.

 Lev’s surroundings flickered back into focus.
 He blinked groggily at the dim, low-ceilinged room around him.
 His head throbbed in time with his heartbeat, and for a moment, he wasn’t sure whether he was alive or dead.
 Then came the sharp sting of a slap across his cheek.